tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 The HOB filter is the way to go if you want to do an aquascaping tank.
 It gives you clear access to all your tank, which makes plant maintenance easier.

 >Instead of using the provided cartridges, replace them with a sponge and filter media like lava rock or the provided media.
 That way, you have the same benefits and you save money not buying new cartridges every now and then.
+>
+>Another great tip is to add a sponge n the filter's intake.
+This prevents things from getting into the propeller and adds more surface area for the beneficial bacteria.

 **Canister filter**